mountainblade/modular/README.md

 # modular
-Annotation-driven modular dependency system for java applications (inspired by [jSPF](https://code.google.com/p/jspf)).
+Annotation-driven modular dependency system for java applications (inspired by [jSPF](https://code.google.com/p/jspf) and other java plugin systems).

 ## Overview
 To create a small demo, just import the project into your workspace / setup.
 The system needs at least one manager and